rust-stuco/lectures/week5/slides.md

 }
 ```

-This is considered the *fully qualified syntax* of a trait.
+* This is considered the *fully qualified syntax* of a trait

 ---